|Best for Float Fishing||Orvis x NRS Hookjaw Raft||Check Price||

 Q: How long will an inflatable boat last?

-This depends largely on the type and quality of inflatable boat.
+This depends largely on the type and quality of the inflatable boat.
 Most inflatable boats that are made out of PVC have a lifespan of 2 to 10 years.
 Some have the potential to last up to 20 years with the proper care.

 Inflatable boats are portable, maneuverable, and just fun to use.
 They’re easy to transport, affordable, and make for social outings.
 They will get anglers, hunters, and general outdoor recreationists on the water easily.
 Not all inflatable boats are ideal for all activities, so be sure to take some time to consider the intended use, your budget, and the boat’s durability while shopping.